NordicPlayground/nRF52-Bluetooth-Course/Readme.md

 #define CUSTOM_SERVICE_UUID               0x1400
 #define CUSTOM_VALUE_CHAR_UUID            0x1401
 ```
-The values for the 16-bit UUIDs can pretty much be choosen by random.
+The values for the 16-bit UUIDs that will be inserted into the base UUID can be choosen by random.

-- [ ] Look up if the 16-bit UUIDs can be chosen randomly or if any rules apply.

 ### Step 2 - Implementing the Custom Service